 Craft Monthly Rewards Selectively

 But which Monthly Reward Cards to craft?
 Which ones are really valuable?
 In the past, Bethesda published some really powerful Monthly Reward Cards.
-As of late, there appears to be a slight shift in this policy.
-More recent examples mainly provide synergy to somewhat “underplayed” deck archetypes.
+During 2018 there was a a slight shift in this policy.
+During this time the monthly reward cards mainly provided synergy to somewhat “underplayed” deck archetypes.
 These cards provide less synergy with decks outside of that archetype and might therefore be less critical to own for players still completing there collection.
 Still, these cards are fun to explore and with new cards or mechanics their competitive strength might shift considerably.
 So please understand this article as a recommendation to what is successful today.